abdullahhosenakash/fruits-valley-wirehouse-server/README.md

 # Fruit Valley Warehouse Server

 This is a server of the project Fruit Valley Warehouse.
-The server link is [here](https://pure-atoll-61316.herokuapp.com/)
+The client side repository is [here](https://github.com/abdullahhosenakash/fruits-valley-wirehouse-client)